 All you need to do is navigate to the paintbrush in the top right corner of the editor.
 This will bring up the Site Styles toolbar on the right.

 From there, you can edit things like fonts, animations, and buttons.
-But for this example, we're going to click on the colors option.
-Then we're going to select “Edit Palette” to bring up a menu.
+But for this example, I'm going to click on the colors option.
+Then I'm going to select “Edit Palette” to bring up a menu.

-From here, we can choose from presets to change the color of the site.
+From here, I can choose from presets to change the color of the site.

 In this section, you can also upload an image (your book cover or author logo, for instance) and then have Squarespace create a palette based on the colors from the image.